 The fair value of contingent consideration is an estimate.
-The valuation model considers possible scenarios of forecast EBITDA or other performance metrics, the amount to be paid under each scenario and the probability of each scenario.
-The fair value is dependent on certain inputs such as forecast EBITDA, non-financial metrics, risk-adjusted discount rates and the Company's share price.
+The valuation model considers possible scenarios of forecast performance metrics, the amount to be paid under each scenario and the probability of each scenario.
+The fair value is dependent on certain inputs such as forecast earnings, non-financial metrics, risk-adjusted discount rates and the Company's share price.